avishaan/codehatcher.github.io/_pages/about.md

 title: "About"
 ---

+I love salsa dancing almost as much as I love solving technical problems.
 I'm an engineer focused on innovation without losing sight of the customer.
-Whether it was as an engineer for N.A.S.A. or as the CTO of a health-tech startup, I learned *innovation without a customer is art*.
+Having worked as both a NASA engineer and as the CTO of a health-tech startup, I learned *innovation without a customer is art*.

 Leading engineering teams to solve business problems is **my passion**.
 Nothing